tysonjens/Notes/README.md

 Adding a math equations:
 * [Go to CodeCogs](http://latex.codecogs.com/eqneditor/editor.php)
 * Make mathematics
+* Change dpi to 300 and set background to white
-* download as gif and save to images folder
+* download as png and save to images folder
 * use pipe code to reference in markdown.

 ![pipes](images/Sigmoid.gif)